Bailiffs and Mental Health | UK Rights, Stress & Support

-When we propose IVA to a client their first concern would be ‘If I have an IVA can I get a Mortgage?’.
+When we propose IVA to a client their first concern would be ‘Can I get a Mortgage with an IVA?’.
 IVA and mortgages are closely connected and a common area of concern.
 While having an IVA does affect your credit score so does having a problem with debt.
 Unpayable debt will bring your credit score down and it will push the dream of getting a house further away than ever.

 The good news is that you can get a mortgage after your IVA ends.
 Let’s explore how IVAs and mortgages work.